-- Check All: Check all data sets/scenarios/participants, regardless of which are currently selected. - Check All Selected: Check all data sets/scenarios/participants that are currently selected, in addition to those that are already selected. - Uncheck All Selected: Uncheck all data sets/scenario/participants that are currently selected. - Check Only Selected: Check all data sets/scenarios/participants that are currently selected, uncheck all those that are not selected. - Invert Checked/Unchecked: Check all data sets/scenarios/participants that are currently unchecked, uncheck all those that are currently checked.
+- Check All: Check all data sets/scenarios/participants, regardless of which are currently selected. - Uncheck All: Uncheck all data sets/scenarios/participants, regardless of which are currently selected. - Check Only Selected: Check all data sets/scenarios/participants that are currently selected, uncheck all those that are not selected. - Check All Selected: Check all data sets/scenarios/participants that are currently selected, in addition to those that are already selected.